 (NYSE: TV; BMV: TLEVISA CPO).
 Mr. Fries serves as a board member of CableLabs® and as a Digital Communications Governor and Steering Committee member of the World Economic Forum.
-Mr. Fries serves as trustee and finance committee member for The Paley Center for Media.

-Qualifications: Mr. Fries has over 30 years of experience in the cable and media industry.
-As an executive officer of Liberty Global and co-founder of its predecessor, Mr. Fries has overseen its growth into a world leader in converged broadband, video and mobile communications.
-Mr. Fries' significant executive experience in building and managing international distribution and programming businesses, in-depth knowledge of all aspects of a global telecommunications business and responsibility for setting the strategic, financial and operational direction for Liberty Global contribute to the Pubco Board's consideration of the strategic, operational and financial challenges and opportunities of the Studio Business, and strengthen the Pubco Board's collective qualifications, skills and attributes.
+Qualifications: Mr. Fries' significant executive experience in building and managing international distribution and programming businesses, in-depth knowledge of all aspects of a global telecommunications business and responsibility for setting the strategic, financial and operational direction for Liberty Global contribute to the Pubco Board's consideration of the strategic, operational and financial challenges and opportunities of the Studio Business, and strengthen the Pubco Board's collective qualifications, skills and attributes.